MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonscripting.md

 ![Access modules and module fields](images/tutorials/basicmechanics/Scripting_05.png "Access modules and module fields")

 ### Python Scripting Reference
 {{< docuLinks "/Resources/Documentation/Publish/SDK/ScriptingReference/group__scripting.html" "Here" >}} you can find the Scripting Reference.
-In the Scripting Reference you can find information about different Python classes used in MeVisLab and their methods.
+In the Scripting Reference, you can find information about different Python classes used in MeVisLab and their methods.

 [//]: <> (MVL-653)

 ## Where and How to Use Python Scripting

 #### Scripting View
 Under {{< menuitem "View" "Views" "Scripting" >}} you can find the View *Scripting*.
-The view offers a standard Python console, without any meaningful network or module context.
+The view offers a standard Python console without any meaningful network or module context.
 This means only general Python functionalities can be tested and used.
 Access to modules or your network is not possible.

 #### Scripting Console
 You can open the *Scripting Console* via {{< menuitem "Scripting" "Show Scripting Console" >}}.
 In the context of your workspace, you can access your network and modules.